Keep your short artist statement focused on your art and easy to read.

 Break the items on the checklist into groups.
 Each group represents a new revision.
 Between each edit read your writing aloud.
 Reading aloud and listening allows you to hear how the words flow and work together.

-During the first revision, re-examine the statement structure and core message.
+Re-examine the statement structure and core message.
 The core message is what you want your reader to take away with them.

 - Have you left anything out?